sammeh543/CycleTrackApp/README.md

 ---

-## Features
-- All-in-one desktop experience: no server setup required
-- Splash/loading screen for smooth startup
-- Modern, themeable UI
-- All data and settings remain local to your PC

----

 ## Network Access (Web/Server Mode)

 If you want to access CycleSense from your phone or another device on your network:
-- Run `start-broswer-dev.bat` as appropriate (see above for usage).
+- Run `start-broswer-dev.bat` (see above for usage).
 - Open a browser on your phone to `http://<your-pc-ip>:5000` (replace `<your-pc-ip>` with your PC's IP address).
 - All original web/server features are still available when running in this mode.

- Otherwise just use `Start-CycleSense.bat`, `Start-CycleSense-dev.bat` for the portable version with no network access.
+Otherwise, use `Start-CycleSense.bat` or `Start-CycleSense-dev.bat` for the portable version with no network access.

 ---